 There are many questions our patients ask as they explore the option of egg donation.
 Following are some of the most common questions we receive:

-Candidates for Egg Donation include married or single women with one or more of the following conditions: premature ovarian failure, malfunction of the reproductive organs, chromosomal abnormalities, genetic disorders, removal of the ovaries or radiation to the ovaries.
-Finally, IVF patients who have had a poor response to stimulation or poor quality eggs may also be candidates.
+Candidates for egg donation include married or single women with one or more of the following conditions: premature ovarian failure, malfunction of the reproductive organs, chromosomal abnormalities, genetic disorders, removal of the ovaries or radiation to the ovaries, and advanced maternal age.
+Also, IVF patients who have had a poor response to stimulation or poor quality eggs may also be candidates.

 Your initial consultation will include a meeting with one of the physicians to review your medical history and may include a physical exam, blood testing, ultrasound, Pap test and cultures.
 On that day or a later date you will also be scheduled to meet with a nurse coordinator to review the program in detail, discuss the required testing (see recipient screening tests below) for you and your partner and to schedule your consultation with our psychologist.
 Your visit will conclude with a financial consultation to review the cycle costs, insurance reimbursement and payment schedules.
 Allow approximately 3 hours for this initial visit.